Measuring Evidence against Exchangeability and Group Invariance with E-values: Tests and e-values for group invariance

 \subsection{Obtaining the normalization constant and Monte Carlo group invariance e-values}

-The main computational challenge when using e-values for group invariance is the computation of the normalization constant $\mathbb{E}_{\overline{G}} T(\overline{G}Y)$.
-As the group $\mathcal{G}$ is often large, simply averaging $T(GY)$ over all $G$ may not be feasible.
+The main computational challenge with generic e-values for group invariance is the normalization constant $\mathbb{E}_{\overline{G}} T(\overline{G}Y)$: as the group $\mathcal{G}$ is often large, averaging $T(GY)$ over all $G$ may not be computationally feasible.
 However, the normalization constant can be estimated.